JuliaSparse/Pardiso.jl/README.md

 ### Setting the number of threads

-The number of threads to use is set in different ways for MKL PARDISO and ProjectPardiso.
+The number of threads to use is set in different ways for MKL PARDISO and PanuaPardiso.

 #### MKL PARDISO